priyankakekane/currencyExchange/README.md

-# 💸 Staff Currency Transfer Dashboard
+# 💸 Currency Exchange Dashboard

 A robust, React-based internal tool for managing and authorizing currency exchange transactions.
 This dashboard provides a secure, three-step flow: Quote Generation, Review/Confirmation, and Real-time Status Tracking.